 Once someone has visited your site for the first time or they’re a subscriber to your email, marketing automation can be used to serve relevant messages to them on site, either directly to buy or to nurture them by engaging with more content.

-Re-marketing or re-targeting uses a similar approach, but off-site.
-Here you use Ad networks or the large platforms to deliver relevant messages based on cookies showing that show someone has visited your site.
-Here are the tools you can use:
+Here you use Ad networks or the large platforms to deliver relevant messages based on cookies showing that someone has visited your site.

 - Google Remarketing